-Each series of the Bonds will be issued by means of a book-entry system with no physical distribution of bond certificates made to the public.
-One bond certificate for each maturity of each series of the Bonds will be issued to Cede & Co., the nominee of The Depository Trust Company, New York, New York ("DTC"), and immobilized in DTC's custody or in the custody of the Bond Registrar and Paying Agent.
-The book-entry system will evidence ownership of the Bonds of a series in the principal amount of \$5,000 and integral multiples thereof, with transfers of ownership interest of each actual purchaser of a Bond effected on the records of DTC and its participants.
-The successful bidder for each series of the Bonds, as a condition to delivery of such series of the Bonds, shall be required to deposit the applicable bond certificates with DTC or with the Bond Registrar and Paying Agent to be held under DTC's "FAST" system, registered in the name of Cede & Co., DTC's nominee.
+The Bonds will be issued by means of a book-entry system with no physical distribution of bond certificates made to the public.
+One bond certificate for each maturity of the Bonds will be issued to Cede & Co., the nominee of The Depository Trust Company, New York, New York ("DTC"), and immobilized in DTC's custody or in the custody of the Bond Registrar and Paying Agent.
+The book-entry system will evidence ownership of the Bonds in the principal amount of \$5,000 and integral multiples thereof, with transfers of ownership interest of each actual purchaser of a Bond effected on the records of DTC and its participants.
+The successful bidder, as a condition to delivery of the Bonds, shall be required to deposit the bond certificates with DTC or with the Bond Registrar and Paying Agent to be held under DTC's "FAST" system, registered in the name of Cede & Co., DTC's nominee.
 All fees due DTC shall be paid by the successful bidder.